GwizBilly/JSObject-extract/README.md

 We'd like to extract info from a big list, according to a smaller list of ID numbers.
 So we'll get most of the information we need for the small list, just by doing a big GET request followed by subsetting with a NodeJs program (boom.js).

-Big list is the result of GET request for "getAllCubesList" and the small list consists of a subset of Labour Force Survey standard tables.
+Big list is the result of a GET request for "getAllCubesList" and the small list consists of a subset of Labour Force Survey standard tables.

 We would like the titles for each productId, in both languages, along with a few other metadata (see input-files/list.js).